mohammedsiddiqui5/mohammedsiddiqui5/README.md

 Hi!
 I'm Siddiqui 👋
-I'm from india, a student and even employer.
+I'm from india, I am a international student studying Data analytics in business decision making in Durham college.
+Highly educated, possessing Bachelors in Computer Science and Engineering.
 [<img src='https://mir-s3-cdn-cf.behance.net/projects/202/a41bd864961739.Y3JvcCw5OTksNzgyLDAsMA.jpg' height='350'>]

 Here are some ideas to get you started: